juchong/juanjchong.com/docs/hassio-raspbian-log2ram.md

 sudo mkdir logs
 ```

 Add the text below to your `configuration.yaml` file using a text editor or the web interface.
 This command tells Home Assistant to write the SQLite database to the `logs/` folder in the Home Assistant configuration directory. **Note: This path is meant to be relative!
-Remember, Home Assistant is running in a Docker!**
+Remember, Home Assistant is running in a Docker container!**

 ```yaml
 recorder: